For more information

 Rio Vallecitos: Located northwest of Santa Fe in the Carson National Forest, the Vallecitos is a small stream that sees very little fishing pressure.
 It contains several canyons and stretches running through high forest land that are easy to access.
 In the stream's lower canyon reaches it has good populations of wild browns and a few rainbows.
 Further upstream there is a natural barrier that prevents the brown trout from moving higher up.
 In this upper part of the stream, which is seldom fished, there is a large population of wild rainbow and brook trout.
 When fishing the Vallecitos, one can expect to catch lots of small to medium size fish in some of our most beautiful high desert and mountain country.

-Brazos River: For the most part, the Brazos River flows through private land (check out The Brazos River Ranch on the Private Ranches page).
+Brazos River: For the most part, the Brazos River flows through private land.
 However, there are approximately 4 to 5 miles of the river that is open to public fishing.
 This reach provides good fishing for wild browns and stocked rainbows.
 There are incredible views of the Brazos cliffs.
 Because this part of the Brazos is near its confluence with the Chama, we are often able to fish both rivers in a day.
 There is often great terrestrial/dry fly fishing in the summer to early fall with a "hopper-dropper" rig being the way to go.
+The upper part of the Brazos River offers some of the best high alpine meadow fishing in the West.
+We have access to two stretches of private water on this part of the river.
+Please contact us for more information.

 The Rio Grande & Major Tributaries